IMPORT TARIFFS - LATEST NEWS & UPDATES

 • Specific tariffs

 Specific taxes levy a fixed fee based on the item.
 For example, this could include a $300 tax on an agricultural import.
-Ad-valorem tariffs are based on the value of the items.
+Ad valorem tariffs are based on the value of the items.
 This could be a tax that’s 4% of the shipment’s value.
-As we’ve already discussed, the MPF set by the CBP is charged as an ad-valorem fee.

-Transportation and logistics costs will change based on distance and the mode of shipping.
+Transportation and logistics costs vary e based on distance and the mode of shipping.
 Importers can expect to spend more if they use international air transport.
 Vessel shipping is cheaper, but takes a bit longer than plane.
+In most cases, terrestrial transport (truck and rail) is used to ship goods into the U.S. from Mexico.

 Calculating Import Costs from Mexico